 A DPH hearing was held on January 5, 2023.
 Save the Sound participated as a limited intervenor and argued that state law clearly sets forth DPH’s authority over inactive sources and that such authority to classify or abandon drinking water supply sources is at the heart of the entire statutory scheme that ensures that CT residents have a water supply sufficient in quantity and quality at present and in the face of climate change.

-After a morning of evidence and testimony, MDC stated its intent to voluntarily withdraw its request for a declaratory ruling and to file an abandonment permit regarding the 10BG at issue.
+After a morning of evidence and testimony, MDC voluntarily withdrew its request for a declaratory ruling and to file an abandonment permit regarding the 10BG at issue (that decision was ratified by the MDC Board on February 13).
 DPH agreed to consider this permit application and make a decision within the 90-day timeframe after its submission, but they also made clear they would evaluate the petition completely on its merits with no pre-determined outcome.
 Bottom line: MDC agreed to follow the clear regulatory process, through which DPH can exercise its expertise and authority to fully evaluate the proposed change in classification of this water supply and its surrounding source protection lands.

 Save the Sound will continue to track these proceedings to ensure that the criteria are fully evaluated and that the public’s perspectives are heard.
-We will also continue to evaluate options to keep the 12,000 acres of source protection open space land protected, in case the abandonment permit is approved and MDC continues to make further changes to the other sources in the watershed.
+We will also continue to seek to permanently protect the 6,490 acres of source protection open space land, in case the water supplies are ultimately abandoned.